0xMartin/NetworkAppTestingTool/README.md

 # 📦 Working with Communication Modules

-Each module has its specific behavior and ways in which it needs to be handled.
-This section describes each of them and the methods to properly utilize their functionality when writing testing configurations.
+Each module has its **specific behavior** and ways in which it needs to be handled.
+This section describes each of them and the methods to properly utilize their functionality when writing testing configurations. s
 Upon receiving a message by any module, its content is appropriately processed and inserted into the message buffer.
 In all cases, the content of this last received message is also stored in a variable with the following name format: "<module-name>-last-msg".
 Using this variable can significantly simplify configuration writing in certain cases.

 ## External Application Runner